tkopczynski/hello-world-service/README.md

 2. Run `build_image.sh`.
 It will build a Docker image with `hello-world-service` binary inside.
 Note that this image is built `FROM scratch` (zero-sized image), so it doesn't carry anything else apart from the binary file.
 This image size is about 6.5MB (!).

 3. Run `run.sh`.
 This will just run a container with the binary file built before.

+Image with this service is also available through Docker Hub.
+To download it, run `docker pull tomkopczynski/hello-world-service`.